DFEAGILEDEVOPS/s2i-rshiny/README.md

 http://localhost:3838
 ```

 Note that this image supports incremental builds.
 If you do two builds with the same output name the second build should find the packrat/lib folder from the first build.
-This means that
+This means that if you have only changed your R source code the second build should be a lot faster as it does not need to download all the dependencies.
+If you have changed your dependencies you may need to run without `--incremental` to force an update to the dependencies.

 ### TODO